jentery/508/notes.md

 Once you have a version of it as an image file, consider printing it out and hanging it somewhere.
 Look at it from a distance, as it is expressed on a wall or screen.
 Look at it closely, too.

 Then take some notes on your -ism as an image.
 Here, consider turning language into a picture, pages into space, signs into graphics.
-As you take notes, feel free to write informally, on screen or paper.
-They are notes after all, and I imagine you can address these issues using somewhere between 250 and 750 words per entry this term.
+As you take notes, feel free to write informally, with screen or paper (or across the two).
+Try point form or lists of observations.
+They are notes after all, and I imagine you can address these exercises using somewhere between 250 and 750 words per entry (or per week) this term.
 The important bit is that you've thought through the exercise at hand, using an altered version of your selected text and -ism.
+Think of these as exercises in thorough description, if you will.

-Building on [Drucker](http://jenteryteaches.com/noneshall/508/druckerFiguringTheWord.pdf) and [Mitchell](http://jenteryteaches.com/noneshall/508/mitchellWhatPictures.pdf), you might consider some of the questions below to approach text as image.
-I've organized the questions into the three categories, which we can discuss during seminar.
+Building on [Drucker](http://jenteryteaches.com/noneshall/508/druckerFiguringTheWord.pdf) and [Mitchell](http://jenteryteaches.com/noneshall/508/mitchellWhatPictures.pdf), you might consider some of the questions below while approaching text as image.
+(No need to address every question in writing, tho.)
+I've organized the questions using three categories, which we can discuss during seminar.

 ### Arrangement and Form